GamerAkash/aldo/README.md

 * I do this for myself and don't have time to do tech support.
 I want to help humanity by letting other players enjoy the game without the mind-numbing tedium, but my altruism only goes so far.

 ## Ad watching
+* Watches as many of the 5 daily ads as are available, then watch the ad in the "Buy Chronos" screen
 * Uses the X detection algorithm I implemented for my other game's bot (FFBE) and published in the [bot-common](https://github.com/ratbirdmonger/bot-common) repo.
 * Because the state of ads on AE is very new, there will be cases in the future that aren't handled properly.
-I will fix them as they happen.
+I will fix them as they happen on my device.

 ## To do
-* Currently watches one Ad and closes it, I will be improving this to handle all ads, including the login ad and the "tap" ad.
+* Watch the login ad and continue on to watch the rest of the ads
 * Another Dungeon farming
 * Currency farming for episodes